largest desert in india

 5. It supplies water to millions of people and goes through several significant Rajasthani cities, such as Jodhpur, Nagaur, Pali, and Barmer.

-6. The unpredictable nature of the Luni River is what sets it apart.
-The river shrinks to a mere trickle during the dry summer months, revealing previously hidden sandbars and pebbles.
+6. The Luni River’s unpredictable nature sets it apart.
+During the dry summer months, it shrinks to a trickle, revealing previously hidden sandbars and pebbles.

-7. River Luni is an essential drinking water supply, sustains a flourishing wildlife ecology, and irrigates the nearby farmlands.
+7. The River Luni is an essential drinking water supply, sustains a flourishing wildlife ecology, and irrigates the nearby farmlands.
 Lush greenery surrounds both sides of the river.
-The main source of irrigation in west Rajasthan is the Luni, the only major river that flows for around 495 km.
+The Luni is the primary source of irrigation in west Rajasthan, the only major river that flows for around 495 km.

 8. For ages, the Luni River has provided nutrition and food for those living by its banks.
 The river has rich alluvial soil and has contributed to the expansion of agriculture in the area.